Matted curls, Rub outs and Frizzy dos: Tips to help!

 We all agree that one of the most wonderful things about our Curlies is their low maintenance & ease in keeping.
 But there is one thing that isn't so easy and that is caring for a curly's spiral mane.
 Many find it so frustrating. they do nothing.
 Just as we have adapted to the peculiar appearance of their curly coats, we have also grown very accustom to seeing curlies with manes in disarray, half shed out, matted curls and frizzy dos.
 It's normal, it's natural, right?
-Well, I used to think so until I started experimenting with my gelding's manes last fall.
+Well, I used to think so until I started experimenting with my gelding's manes to find a solution! =]

 My first experiment began with trying to answer the question, 'why do some Curlies 'rub' their manes out?
 I felt something must be triggering that response.
 I took a closer look at the skin under the mane and found white, flaky gunk.
 Why some curlies, but not all?
 I believe some curlies have an oilier skin and as their mane grows thick in the winter, an underlying bacteria begins to form causing an itching response as warm weather approaches.
 It would also make sense that as they rubbed out the hair, the fungus/bacteria would go dormant as the skin became exposed to air & sun.
 I decided to take a pro-active approach to this and see if I could keep my horse's manes & tails clean all winter and just maybe prevent the loss of those curly locks come spring.